 lowa Code, Chapter 452.10, Custody of Public Funds, allows the City Treasurer to invest public funds not needed for operations.
 Chapter 97B.7, Trustees duties, indicates that the City Treasurer shall exercise the judgment and care, under the circumstances then prevailing, which persons of prudence, discretion, and intelligence exercise in the management of their own affairs.
 Common, preferred, and guaranteed stock is an exception for the investment of public funds.

-For purposes of the Statement of Cash Flows, the City considers investments with maturities of three months or less when purchased to be cash equivalents.
+For purposes of the Statement of Cash Flows, the City considers investments with maturities of less than a year of when purchased to be cash equivalents.

 G. Accounts Receivable